scsm-ua/kirtan-guide-en/songs/nagare-nagare-gora-gay.md

     gokula-sampada gopa-duḥkha-nibāraṇa durmada-damana bhakta-santāpa-haraṇa

-He is the wealth of Gokul and protects the cow- herd men and boys from all miseries.
+He is the wealth of Gokul and protects the cowherd men and boys from all miseries.
 He curbs all foolish pride and removes all distress from His devotees.

 #### 16

     sudarśana-mochana śrī-saṅkhachūḍāntaka rāmānuja śyāma-chā̐da muralī-bādaka

 Krishna gives the gopīs side-long glances and is the destroyer of Śaṅkhachūḍa.
-He is the younger broth- er of Lord Baladeva, He is the beautiful dark moon of Vṛndāvan and the player of the flute.
+He is the younger brother of Lord Baladeva, He is the beautiful dark moon of Vṛndāvan and the player of the flute.

 #### 17